 Reserve Bank of India is concerned about the money supply and its effect on inflation .
 Hence RBI in its effort to control inflation tries to control the rate at which funds available to the banks Hence it increases or decreases its repo rates to reduce or increase the availability of funds to the market .
 Inflation going up means that there is more money supply to the availability of goods / services and hence going up of prices of commodities .
 Reduction of implies reduction of money available to the market for purchase of commodities .

+Earlier the governor of RBI was deciding on the REPO Rtaes .
 Now with signing of a memorandum with Central Government , RBI has agreed to taget inflation with in an accepted band .
-Hence it has taken responsibilty to take action to keep inflation within a desired band of 2 % to 6% .
+Hence it has taken responsibility to take action to keep inflation within a desired band of 2 % to 6% .

 IMPLICATION OF REPO RATE CUT

 1. Banks will reduce their interest rates as they have access to a cheaper fund from RBI .
 Hence borrowers of banks will be benefited .
 Corporates. traders who have borrowed will have lesser interest burden and hence their profitability will improve .

 2. As loans from banks will become cheaper , borrowing from banks will become attractive especially for housing loans and vehicle loans .

 3. As banks reduce interest , existing borrowers will pay less EMI in case of housing loan and vehicle loans .
 It will be beneficial for middle class borrowers .